wangbin579/auxiliary/README.md

 + 2012.11  version 0.6.5, support nfqueue
 + 2013.03  version 0.7.0, support lvs
 + 2013.06  version 0.8.0, support new configure option with configure --enable-advanced and optimize intercept
-+ 2013.08  version 0.9.0, pcap injection is supported and GPLv2 code has been removed for mysql replay,etc
++ 2013.08  version 0.9.0, pcap injection is supported and GPLv2 code has been removed for mysql replay